 Other Important Info:

-**New One AWWA Operator Scholarship–MSAWWA has teamed with AWWA’s The Water Equation Campaign to offer (2) $500 Operator Scholarships.
+**New One AWWA Operator Scholarship–MSAWWA has teamed with AWWA’s The Water Equation Campaign to offer (1) $1000 or (2) $500 Operator Scholarships depending on need.
 Click here for more information and an application